kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	C. Gracilis
 	D. Obturator externus
 	E. Adductor brevis
-#### Answer: D. Obturator externus - ?
+#### Answer: D. Obturator externus - *FALSE* = A. Pectineus
+- Obturator Nerve is derived from the anterior primary rami of L2, L3 and L4 of the lumbar plexus
+- Nerve supply to **adductors** and the skin overlying these muscles on **Medial Side of Thigh**
+- It travels medially in relation to Psoas Major and passes through the **obturator foramen**
+- It divides into anterior and posterior divisions around Adductor Brevis

+- 2x Branches of Obturator Nerve supply:
+	- Anterior Branch
+		- Adductor brevis
+		- Adductor longus
+		- Gracilis
+	- Posterior Branch
+		- Adductor magnus (also partly supplied by tibial nerve – hamstring portion)
+		- Obturator externus

+**Notes**
+- Pectineus occasionally receives a nerve twig from Obturator Nerve
+	- Although it is classically supplied by Femoral Nerve

 ### Q2
 Select the correct statement regarding *action potentials*:

 	A. The size and shape of the action potential becomes smaller as it spreads across the membrane
 	B. The size and shape of action potentials are the same from one excitable tissue to another - F
-	C. The accumulation of positive charges due to Na+ influx promotes further depolarisation of the cell membrane - F
+	C. The accumulation of positive charges due to Na+ influx promotes further depolarisation of the cell membrane
 	D. Repolarisation after an action potential is due to inactivation of the postassium channels
 	E. Tetrodotoxin (TTX) is a specific blocker of the potassium channel
-#### Answer: D. Repolarisation after an action potential is due to inactivation of the postassium channels - ?
+#### Answer: D. Repolarisation after an action potential is due to inactivation of the postassium channels - *FALSE* = C. The accumulation of positive charges due to Na+ influx promotes further depolarisation of the cell membrane
+- An action potential is a sequence of changes in the membrane potential that occurs when a nerve or muscle membrane impulse spreads over its surface.
+Any factor that increases the permeability of the cell to Na+ can elicit an action potential.
+Action potentials take different forms in terms of size and shape in different tissues (eg motor 2 ms, skeletal 5 ms and cardiac ventricle 200 ms).
+However, the action potential is propagated without decrement down the entire length of nerve or muscle fibres.

+- The action potential is based on successive increases in conductance of Na+, then K+; there would be no net movement of ions across the membrane if this were to occur simultaneously.
+Action potentials are most often initiated by the opening of the ligand-gated ion channels that increase the permeability of the membrane to Na+, allowing these ions to enter the cells and thus cause Em (membrane potential) to move closer to ENa.
+In a resting cell the membrane potential is very close to the equilibrium potential of potassium.
+During an action potential, opening of the voltage-gated sodium channels leads to further depolarisation.
+This process becomes explosively self-regenerating when Em reaches about –45 mV to –50 mV.
+At the peak of depolarisation, around +35 mV, sodium channels deactivate and the permeability to Na+ rapidly diminshes.
+At the same time, voltage-gated potassium channels open so that Em moves back towards EK.
+During an action potential it is only the voltage-gated sodium channels that inactivate and not the potassium channels.
+TTX is a selective sodium-channel blocker that binds to the extracellular side.

 ### Q3
 Select the correct statement regarding cerebrospinal fluid (CSF):

-	A. It is produced by specialised endothelial cells covering the choroid plexuses
+	A. It is produced by specialised endothelial cells covering the choroid plexuses - F
 	B. It has similar composition to plasma EXCEPT for glucose
 	C. It is produced at 1.5 ml/min, allowing it to be turned over four times a day
 	D. About half of the volume is distributed in the ventricles at any one time
 	E. It plays a critical role in important brain functions and in providing nutritive support
-#### Answer: C. It is produced at 1.5 ml/min, allowing it to be turned over four times a day - ?
+#### Answer: C. It is produced at 1.5 ml/min, allowing it to be turned over four times a day - *FALSE* = E. It plays a critical role in important brain functions and in providing nutritive support
+- CSF is produced largely by the choroid plexuses, which are capillary loops covered by specialised ependymal cells located in the ventricular system.
+It is produced at a rate of 0.35–0.5 ml/min, distributed approximately as 20 ml in the ventricles, 45 ml in the cranial subarachnoid space and the rest in the spinal subarachnoid space and central canal.
+CSF has lower concentrations of K+, glucose and protein but greater concentrations of Na+ and Cl– than blood.
+CSF is important in regulation of brain function in many ways, for example: CSF pH and PCO2 on respiration; CSF sodium chloride on AVP (vasopressin); CSF carriage of neuromodulators, eg opioids.
+It plays a minor role in supplying glucose to inaccessible areas.

 ### Q4
 All of the following special precautions should be taken when operating on a patient with known *HIV status*, EXCEPT: